supercobra/gitfornoobs/git-recipes.md

 # Learn Git in 10 Minutes

-This document is a one-page Git for beginning users and for users who want to quickly lookup a command or workflow.
+This document is a one-page Git for noobs.
 It is not supposed to be an exhaustive guide, rather a guide that provides essential commands and concepts to get started the right way.